You may wish to see a page with a map of the region first.

 The Muslim prohibition of representing human beings did not impact on the decoration of the interior of the churches; in some cases the side chapels which belonged to rich families were the most decorated part of the building.
 In 1912 when Veria was conquered by the Greeks it had 59 churches.

-(left) Ottoman mosque; (right) detail of the minaret with a typical Ottoman decoration which can be seen also at Edirne
+(left) Abandoned mosque; (right) typical Ottoman decoration which can be seen also at Edirne

-In 1923 an agreement between Greece and Turkey provided for the compulsory exchange of minorities and the Muslims of Veria left the town; their mosques fell into abandonment and the minarets were razed to the ground; a partial exception was made for those which were thought to have some artistic value.
+In 1923 an agreement between the Kingdom of Greece and the Republic of Turkey established the compulsory exchange of religious minorities and the Muslims of Veria left the town; their mosques fell into abandonment and the minarets were razed to the ground; a partial exception was made for those which were thought to have some artistic value.

-(left) Abandoned Ottoman mosque; (right) a restored mosque with a modern minaret
+(left) Abandoned mosque; (right) a restored mosque with a modern minaret

-In recent years relations between Greece and Turkey greatly improved and in the same period a certain number of migrants of Muslim faith (such as many Albanians) settled in Veria.
+In recent years relations between Greece and Turkey greatly improved and in the same period a certain number of migrants of Muslim faith (e.g. many Albanians) settled in Veria.
 Authorities have allowed the restoration of a mosque and the construction of a typical Ottoman "lancet" minaret.